15bedirhan/expo-lux-sensor/README.md

 # expo-lux-sensor

-A native Expo module that provides access to ambient light sensor (lux) measurements using the device's camera on iOS and Android.
+A native Expo module for ambient light (lux) measurements.
+Uses hardware light sensor on Android (with camera fallback) and camera-based estimation on iOS.

 ## Features